x10xchange/starknet-perpetual/docs/spec.md

 1. [signature validation](#signature)
 2. Amount is non zero.
 3. Caller is the owner address.
-4. Request is new
+4. Request is new.

 #### Logic

 1. [Run validation](#validations-10)
-2. Register a request to transfer using the requests component
+2. Register a request with status `RequestStatus::PENDING` to transfer using the requests component.

 #### Emits